How the non-metricity of the connection arises naturally in the classical theory of gravity: Hyperbolic calculus of variations: common misconceptions and how to avoid them. Affine formulation of the theory of gravity

 Operator $\delta$ commutes, obviously, with spacetime derivatives:

-(this trivial observation is, in many textbooks, upgraded to the~level of ``the~fundamental Lemma of the~calculus of variations'').
-The~following, obvious identity:
+(this trivial observation is, in many textbooks, upgraded to the level of “the fundamental Lemma of the calculus of variations”).
+The following, obvious identity:

-is the~starting point of the~calculus of variations.
-The~first term of~\eqref{E-L-deriv} is called the~{\it volume part} (the~\textit{bulk term}) and the~second one the~{\em boundary part}.
-Traditionally, one neglects the~boundary part because, when integrated over a spacetime volume ${\cal O}$, imposing boundary conditions on its boundary $\partial {\cal O}$, implies $\delta \varphi^K |_{\partial {\cal O}} = 0$.
-This~way one derives the~second-order partial differential equations for unknown functions $\varphi^K$, called {\em Euler-Lagrange equations}:
+is the starting point of the calculus of variations.
+We call the first term of \eqref{E-L-deriv} the {\it volume part} (the \textit{bulk term}) and the second one the {\em boundary part}.
+Traditionally, one neglects the boundary part because, when integrated over a spacetime volume ${\cal O}$, imposing boundary conditions on its boundary $\partial {\cal O}$, implies $\delta \varphi^K |_{\partial {\cal O}} = 0$.
+This way, one derives the second-order partial differential equations for unknown functions $\varphi^K$, called {\em Euler-Lagrange equations}:

-as the~necessary condition for the~extremum of the~functional:
+as the necessary condition for the extremum of the functional: